Sant-Diaz/Laboratorio_Maquina_de_Anestesia/README.md

-# 📚 Parte A — Preguntas de Pre-Laboratorio
+# Parte A — Preguntas de Pre-Laboratorio

-> Estas preguntas fueron respondidas mediante revisión del manual de operación de la WATO EX-20 y literatura científica relacionada.

----

 ## Pregunta a — Tipos de Anestesia en Cirugía